-Dr. Biskupski has published eighteen books and more than sixty essays and has conducted research throughout Europe and North American in sixteen languages.
-Among his most recent books are Independence Day: Myth, Symbol and the Creation of Modern Poland (Oxford University Press), and War and Diplomacy in East and West: A Biography of Józef Retinger (Routledge).
-He is currently working on both a comparative intellectual study of Dmowski and Piłsudski and an analysis of the American role in the rebirth of modern Poland.
+He has published eighteen books – and more than one-hundred shorter pieces – and has conducted research throughout Europe and North America in sixteen languages.
+Among his most recent books Independence Day: Myth, Symbol, and the Creation of Modern Poland (Oxford University Press) and War and Diplomacy in East and West: A Biography of Józef Retinger (Routledge).
+His next book, in Polish, will be published in a few months.
+He is currently working on both a comparative intellectual study of Dmowski and Piłsudski.

 Biskupski’s family originated in Wilno with another branch from Warsaw.
 He is now a citizen of the Republic of Poland.
-He has five children, one of whom, Jadwiga, also gained her doctorate in Polish history from Yale University.
+He has five children, one of whom, Jadwiga, also gained her doctorate in Polish history from Yale.

-He started tracing his own ancestry in 1998 and after years of experience and a tremendous passion for genealogy, he took his talent to the professional research stage in 2015 spearheading genealogical efforts for clients and reuniting families separated for more than a century across continents.
+Daniel started tracing his own ancestry in 1998 and, after years of experience and a tremendous passion for genealogy, he took his talent to the professional research stage in 2015, spearheading genealogical efforts for clients and reuniting families separated for more than a century across continents.
 He also obtains DNA profiles from Polish residents to confirm unknown / lost family members for those who are interested in DNA technology.
-Additionally, he facilitates access to private family documents, information and photographs not available in the public domain.
-His genealogical facility comprises a fusion of traditional archival research cutting-edge DNA technology and firsthand communication with prospective family leads.
+Additionally, Daniel facilitates access to private family documents, information, and photographs not available in the public domain.
+His genealogical facility comprises a fusion of traditional archival research, cutting-edge DNA technology, and firsthand communication with prospective family leads.

-In addition to his native Polish, Daniel speaks English, Russian and Belarusian.
-He has resided in Kraków since 2003 and holds a Master’s degree with a focus in Belarusian minorities in Poland from Jagiellonian University in Kraków (2008).
+In addition to his native Polish, Daniel speaks English, Russian, and Belarusian.
+He has resided in Kraków since 2003 and is a graduate of Jagiellonian University in Kraków (2008).

-In 2008, Daniel became a member of the Małopolska Genealogical Society in Kraków.
+Daniel is a member of the Małopolskie Genealogical Society in Kraków, Poland, Association of Professional Genealogists, and Association of Polish Professional Genealogists.
 He was also a founder of the local genealogical initiative The Walerian Bujnowski Sokółka Area Genealogical Society (2010).
-He has been a featured speaker at the genealogical conference of the Polish Genealogical Society of Connecticut and the Northeast in New Britain, Connecticut, Polish Genealogical Society of Massachusetts, Polish Genealogical Society of New York State and The Nashi Predky Society.
+Daniel has been a featured speaker at the genealogical conference of the Polish Genealogical Society of Connecticut and the Northeast in New Britain, CT, Polish Genealogical Society of Massachusetts, Polish Genealogical Society of New York State, and The Nashi Predky Society.

-In addition to traditional research of civil, church and other key genealogical resources, Daniel has extensive experience organizing Polish genealogy guide services in Poland helping his clients locate living relatives in Poland, confirming Polish citizenship by descent and locating heirs for legal cases.
+In addition to traditional research, Daniel has extensive experience organizing Polish genealogy guide services in Poland, helping his clients locate living relatives in Poland, confirming Polish citizenship by descent, and locating heirs for legal cases.

-He is a 2009 graduate of the National Institute on Genealogical Research (NIGR).
-Tom has made numerous presentations at various genealogy conferences including those organized by the Polish Genealogy Society of Connecticut & the Northeast Inc. (PGSCTNE), the Washington D.C.
-Family History Center and the Baltimore Family History Center and the Fairfax Genealogical Society (FxGS).
-He is also a frequent contributor to the monthly Polish genealogy e-zine Gen Dobry!
+Tom is a 2009 graduate of the Genealogical Institute on Federal Records (Gen-Fed).
+His numerous presentations at genealogy conferences include those organized by the Polish Genealogy Society of Connecticut & the Northeast Inc. (PGSCTNE), the Washington D.C.

 In addition to being a foreign language educator, Shea is a trained archivist and professional genealogist with specialization in Eastern Europe and Ireland and frequently lectures and presents workshops internationally on the topics of document translation and other linguistic issues, immigration history and European archival resources.
 The founding President of the Polish Genealogical Society of Connecticut and the Northeast, Inc., he now serves as its Reference Archivist and as the long-time editor of its journal, Pathways & Passages.